2-REC/unity-state-engine/README.md

 The state engine manages state transitions based on **graphs**.

 Graphs are composed of **states** and **transitions** between these states.
-They are defined in XML files, which must be provided to **graph managers**.

-Graphs can be created manually or by using the [graph generation tool](TODO: LINK PROJECT)
+The graphs are managed by **graph managers**(TODO: LINK GRAPH MANAGERS).

 ## Graphs

-In general, a project will manage 2 graphs:
+A game project ideally contains manage 2 graphs:
 * Global Graph: Starting point of the application, allowing to start play sessions.
 * Game Graph: The game itself, handling a play session.

-It is however possible to have only a game graph.
+> **NOTE:** It is possible to have only a game graph.
 This however requires a specific initialization, which would normally be made by the global graph (TODO: LINK to section with 'initGame')

+Graphs are defined in XML files.
+They can be created manually or by using the [graph generation tool](TODO: LINK PROJECT)

 ### Global Graph